 The custom-fit dress is an intricately patterned structure of thousands unique triangular panels interconnected by hinges, all 3D printed as a single piece in nylon.
 While each component is rigid, in aggregate, they behave as a continuous fabric allowing the dress to flexibly conform and fluidly flow in response to body movement.
 Unlike traditional fabric, this textile is not uniform; it varies in rigidity, drape, flex, porosity and pattern through space.
 The entire piece is customizable, from fit and style to flexibility and pattern, with Kinematics Cloth, our app for clothing.

-The Kinematics Dress is included in the permanent collections of the Museum of Modern Art and the Cooper Hewitt, Smithsonian Design Museum.
+The Kinematics Dress is included in the permanent collections of the Museum of Modern Art (New York, NY), the Cooper Hewitt, Smithsonian Design Museum (New York, NY), the Museum of Fine Arts Boston (Boston, MA) and the Museum of Applied Arts and Sciences (Sydney, Australia).